Introduction: Hazardous and Other Waste Management and Transboundary Movement

 - Rule 9(1) that specifies the “utilization of hazardous waste has been substituted namely- “The utilization of hazardous waste as a resource or after pre-processing either for co-processing or for any other use, including within the premises of the generator (if it is not part of the process), shall be carried out after acquiring authorization from the State Pollution Control Board in with respect to wastes on the basis of standard operating procedures or guidelines issued by the Central Pollution Control Board from time to time.”

-- Rule 9(2) that specifies the “circumstances when standard operating procedures are not available” has been substituted namely- “Where standard operating procedures are not available for specific utilization of hazardous waste, the approval be sought from the Central Pollution Control Board which shall grant approval on the basis of trial runs and thereafter, standard operating procedures are to be prepared by the Central Pollution Control Board.”
+- Rule 9(2) specifies the “circumstances when standard operating procedures are not available” has been substituted namely- “Where standard operating procedures are not available for specific utilization of hazardous waste, the approval be sought from the Central Pollution Control Board which shall grant approval on the basis of trial runs and thereafter, standard operating procedures are to be prepared by the Central Pollution Control Board.”

 - Rule 13(2)(c) that specifies “the application process for an importer who is a trader” has been substituted namely- “Importer who is a trader, importing waste on behalf of actual users or for use of the actual users authorized by State Pollution Control Board, shall apply in Form 7 for onetime authorization and obtain one-time authorization in Form 7A and copy of such authorization shall be attached to Form 6.”